 York Station Parking Prices

 There are several car parks around the station.
 The closest is just to the left of the station and is run by LNER.
 It’s certainly the most convenient parking spot.
 It goes back further than you think and has 604 spaces at the back.
+(Do check this as there is renovation work around the station at the moment and there may be periods where the station car park is closed)

 It’s fairly well lit but large so I try and park as close as possible to the station if I am returning after dark.
 It now has an ANPR camera that takes your registration as you enter.
 Then you can pay on the station concourse as you are leaving to head back to your car, or pay with contactless at the barrier.